 Day 5: May 15th was spent in a haze.
 We were somewhere high up in the sky, crossing oceans and continents with a sick toddler and an unhappy infant(he is usually a happy little baby but clearly flying didnt seem like one of his things, so…).
 Something my 3 year old ate on the first leg of our journey didnt sit well with him, and he ended up vomiting in the aisle of the airplane.
 Now, when this happened, I am pretty sure some of the passengers were not happy.
 But being a mom of this sick child, all I cared about at that moment was how to comfort him.
 He was warm, dehydrated and wasn’t enjoying the flight.
 Thanks to my dad, without his immense patience, help and collaboration, the journey would have been a nightmare!

-Day 6: And we finally land in India after what seemed like an eternity!
-May 16th has shown us some land, smiling faces and the comfort of home.
+Day 6: And we finally land in Hyderabad, my hometown in India, after what seemed like an eternity!
+May 16th has shown us the land, smiling faces and the comfort of home.
 Although my toddler is homesick and jet lagged, he is happy that he is finally home!
 He is also starting to feel better as he is getting the much needed nourishment and love of the family.
 The only qualm I have right now is about how hot the weather is, but that’s going to settle down in a few weeks.
 So all is well!!